 Well, did you know there are mattresses and mattress materials that facilitate physical recovery?

-For example, Celliant® is a “performance fabric” that harnesses and recycles your body’s natural energy through fibers infused with natural thermo-reactive minerals.
+For example, Bear uses patented Sleep Recovery Technology.
+A “performance fabric” that harnesses and recycles your body’s natural energy through fibers infused with natural thermo-reactive minerals.
 It has been clinically proven to increase tissue oxygen levels, improve athletic performance and enhance sleep quality.

 How does it work?
 In short, these minerals absorb your body’s heat and reemit it as far infrared light energy.